Know your company's value before you go to market. Determining the value of your business is a critical first step to your business exit strategy.

 Determining Your Business’s Market Value

 How to Value a Business to Buy or Sell

-If you are a business owner, you have likely considered the possibility of selling your business.
+If you are a business owner, you have considered selling your business.
 Increased demand for business ownership has put selling prices at a premium.
 This, coupled with a desire from many entrepreneurs to pursue new opportunities or retire, may be enough to encourage a sale.

-Although many entrepreneurs are well versed in their business accounting, bookkeeping, and financial information, they fail to realize that these skills do not necessarily help accurately determine a sale price.
+Many entrepreneurs are skilled in their business accounting, bookkeeping, and financial information.
+However, they fail to realize that these skills do not necessarily help accurately determine a sale price.

-This is because, often, the sale price is based on “perceived need,” or how much money the business owner needs at the moment of initiating the sale.
-The problem with this approach is that the price set by the owner is often inflated and fails to consider the true value of the business.
-An inflated asking price will not only result in a slower sale process but also lead to disappointment in response.
+This is because the sale price is often based on “perceived need,.”
+This refers to how much money the business owner needs at the moment of initiating the sale.
+The problem with this approach is that the price set by the owner is often inflated.
+Thus, it fails to consider the true value of the business.
+An inflated asking price will result in a slower sale process and lead to disappointment in response.

 To prevent this, you, as a business owner, need to commit to entering the sale process with as accurate a picture of what the market is willing to pay and where your asking price fits into that.
 You should also strive to obtain an effective asking price for your business that not only reflects its true value but the potential for growth within the landscape of the local market and industry.